Since Khalilzad, US Peace Attempts in Afghanistan Have Been More Damaging than Winsome

 Trump’s statements may not bear the approval of the U.S. policy apparatus, yet such comments made by the U.S. President gain the force of approval of foreign meddling in Afghanistan’s internal affairs.
 The symptoms of such meddling have already begun to emerge.
 A sign of that is Iranian Foreign Minister Mohammad Javad Zarif’s comment earlier this month on the future role of the Taliban in Afghanistan: “…we believe the Taliban should not have a dominant role in Afghanistan.”

-President Trump’s remarks also signal to the Taliban that they too are rightfully fighting “foreign occupation” as the group usually calls the international military presence in Afghanistan.
+President Trump’s remarks also signal to the Taliban that they too are rightfully fighting a “foreign occupation” as the group usually calls the international military presence in Afghanistan.

 Trump may have tried to draw a humiliating inference from the Afghan war history to equally affirm America’s military presence in Afghanistan as “occupation” as well as to justify U.S. hostility towards the Taliban because they are “terrorists.”